Bemowo: Second World War

 The monument dedicated to the victims executed in 1940 at the Swedish Mountains.

-The area was captured by the advancing German Wehrmacht forces during the siege of Warsaw in the Second World War.
+The area was captured by the advancing German Army during the siege of Warsaw in the Second World War.
 This included Boernerowo, which was captured on 10 September.
 It was recaptured by Polish soldiers on the night of 14 and 15 September.
 On 16 September, the 3rd Battalion, together with the 3rd battery of the 54th Artillery Regiment, moved to the Fort IIA, which they defended from heavy attacks on 17 and 18 September.
 The next they, the battalion attacked the village of Janów, while German forces began an attack on Boernerowo coming from Stare Babice.

 On 18 September 1939, Jelonki and Nowy Chrzanów were recaptured in a counter-offensive by the 360th Infantry Regiment of the Polish Armed Forces, commanded by lieutenant colonel Leopold Okulicki.
 Their forces included four infantry companies, with heavy machine gun platoons, and one mortar platoon.
 They were also supported by a artillery batteries, a platoon of 7TP light tanks, as well as a company of the Capital Battalion, with the latter being pushed back during the attacks.
 The motorized platoon suffered heavy loses in an encounter against German Panzer 35(t) light tanks.
 The villages were captured with severe losses suffered by the Polish infantry, and remained under Polish control until the capitulation of Warsaw on 28 September 1939.
 In the morning of 19 September, the Capital Battalion of the Polish Armed Forces, led by Józef Spychalski, began an attack on the German-occupied Fort III, from the village of Blizne Łaszczyńskiego.
 It was aided by the 8th Company of the 26th Infantry Regiment, attacking from Boernerowo in the north.
 The German forces pushed back two attacks, causing significant casualties to the Polish side, which fortified its positions 500 metres from the fort.
 The fort was abandoned and captured on 26 September.

 On 27 September, German forces captured the Fort II in Wawrzyszew, exposing Polish positions, and surrounding the 3rd Battalion from the north, capturing the Swedish Mountains.
-On the same day, the 19th Infantry Division of Wehrmacht captured Boernerowo and the Transatlantic Radiotelegraph Exchange, following the heavy fighting.
+On the same day, the 19th Infantry Division of the Germany Army captured Boernerowo and the Transatlantic Radiotelegraph Exchange, following the heavy fighting.
 The battalion suffered devastating losses, with the remaining survivors being captured.
 Overall, around 85 to 90% of the soldiers of the 3rd Battalion were killed during the siege of Warsaw.

 The Bem Fort, defended by the 202nd Company of the 4th Battalion of the 30th Kaniów Riflemen Regiment, and later by the 144th Infantry Regiment of the Polish Armed Forces, despite numerous German attacks, remained under Polish control until the capitulation of Warsaw on 28 September 1939.